akaminski07/Portfolio/README.md

 * Make sure that your code is readable and has comments.
 * Make sure that your code follows the code conventions.

-## Test: bugfixing
+## Test
-* Test every item during development.
-* Test your code in different browsers and on different devices.
-* Test the result for speed by using the LightHouse tool in the browser's Developer Tools.
+* Perform tests on the application as described in the TDD.

-## Present/Discuss: review
+## Review
-* In English
-* Show the issues.
-* Show the result of each item you finished.
+* Show the result of each item in the `Done` column.
 * Write down feedback you get in `REVIEW.md`.
-* Add/change items (in Issues) based on the feedback in `REVIEW.md`.
+* Add/change items in the backlog (in Issues) based on the feedback in `REVIEW.md`.

+## Retrospective
+* Complete the `RETROSPECTIVE.md` in the `sintlucas` folder.

-## Feedback
+## Presentation & Assessment
-* During the lessons you will get feedback on your work.
-* In the last week you will present the results:
+In the last week you will present the results:
-  * PREPARE
+  * Prepare for the presentation
-  * Show the end product.
+  * Show the end product
-  * PROVE that you met the criteria in ASSESSMENT.MD (sintlucas folder).
+  * Prove that you met the criteria in `sintlucas/ASSESSMENT.MD`
+  * Create a video of the working application:
+    * Before the Presentation & Assessment week, you must create a video of the working application.
+    * The video should show the main functionalities of the application.
+    * It should be a screencast with a voice-over.
+    * The video should be a maximum of 5 minutes long.
+    * Add the video to the `sintlucas` folder.
+    * Give the video a clear name, e.g. `video-portfolio-website-your-name.mp4`.
+  * You will be assessed on the criteria in `sintlucas/ASSESSMENT.MD`.
+  * You will receive feedback on your work.